Gray-Bay-Solutions/docs.graybaysolutions.io/docs/development/next-js-deployment.md

 🎉 **Your Next.js application should now be live!**

 For ongoing deployments, simply run `./deploy.sh` after pushing new code changes.
+Hi test.